LTLA/BiocWorkflow2015/converted/workflow.md

 ## [9] "fromOverlappingOrNearest"
 ```

-The behaviour of *[ChIPpeakAnno](http://bioconductor.org/packages/release/bioc/html/ChIPpeakAnno.html)* complements that of  `detailRanges`.
-The latter reports all overlapping and flanking genes, while the former reports only the closest gene (but in greater detail).
+Alternatively, identification of all overlapping features within, say, 5 kbp can be achieved by setting `maxgap=5000` and `output="overlapping"` in `annotatePeakInBatch`.
+This will report each overlapping feature in a separate entry of the returned `GRanges` object, i.e., each input region may have multiple output values.
+In contrast, `detailRanges` will report all overlapping features for a region as a single string, i.e., each input region has one output value.
-Which is preferable depends on the proclivities of the user and the purpose of the annotation.
+Which is preferable depends on the purpose of the annotation -- the `detailRanges` output is more convenient for direct annotation of a DB list, while the `annotatePeakInBatch` output contains more information and is more convenient for further manipulation.

 ### Reporting gene-based results